 Wilber joined the coaching ranks after a ten-year NFL career with the Dallas Cowboys (2012-17) and the Oakland/Las Vegas Raiders (2018-21).
 Originally selected by the Cowboys in the fourth round (113th overall) of the 2012 NFL Draft out of Wake Forest, he appeared in 135 regular-season games as a defensive end/linebacker with 17 starts and registered 104 tackles (70 solo), six tackles for a loss, 3.5 sacks, seven QB hits, four pass breakups, a forced fumble and four fumble recoveries on defense.
 On special teams, he recorded 58 tackles, two forced fumbles and two fumble recoveries.

 At Wake Forest, the Orlando, Fla. native appeared in 43 games with 36 starts in his four seasons (2008-11).
-He registered 195 tackles (117 solo), 35.5 stops for a loss, 13.5 sacks, six QB pressures, six pass breakups, six forced fumbles and three fumble recoveries while adding four blocked kicks.
-Wilber finished his career ranked No. 6 in school history in sacks and No. 8 in tackles for a loss.
-As a senior, he earned third-team All-Atlantic Coast Conference recognition from The NFL Draft Report after finishing second on the team with a career-high 70 tackles (48 solo) and took third-team All-ACC honors from Phil Steele's College Football as a junior after leading the Demon Deacons with a career-high six sacks and a career-best 14.5 tackles for a loss.
+He registered 195 tackles (117 solo), 35.5 stops for loss, 13.5 sacks, six QB pressures, six pass breakups, six forced fumbles and three fumble recoveries while adding four blocked kicks.
+Wilber finished his career ranked sixth in school history in sacks and eighth in tackles for a loss.
+As a senior, he earned third-team All-Atlantic Coast Conference recognition from The NFL Draft Report after finishing second on the team with a career-high 70 tackles (48 solo) and took third-team All-ACC honors from Phil Steele's College Football as a junior after leading the Demon Deacons with a career-high six sacks and a career-best 14.5 tackles for loss.
+He graduated with a double major in sociology and communication.

 Wilber serves an ambassador for "Active Minds," a nonprofit organization that promotes mental health for young adjusts and reaches more than 1.9 million people each year through awareness, campaigns, event advocacy, outreach and more.